swaptacular/swpt_accounts/protocol.rst

 they MUST first try to find a matching `CR record`_ in the client's database. [#crr-match]_ If a matching record does not exist, the newly prepared transfer MUST be immediately dismissed [#dismiss-transfer]_;
-otherwise, the way to proceed depends on the status of the `CR record`_:
+otherwise, the way to proceed depends on the status of the CR record:

 initiated
    The values of ``debtor_id``, ``creditor_id``, and ``transfer_id``